-- Stephan Shakespeare, a British pollsters, observed a year later that people were either “drawbridge up” or “drawbridge down”.
+- Stephan Shakespeare, a British pollsters, argued a year later that people were either “drawbridge up” or “drawbridge down”.

 - The Economist characterized the divide as between open and closed: “Welcome immigrants or keep them out?
 Open up to foreign trade or protect domestic industries?
 Embrace cultural change or resist it?”

-- David Goodhart divided people into “anywheres” — mobile and open-minded — and “somewheres” — attached to country, community, family.
+- David Goodhart divided people into “anywheres” — mobile and open-minded — and “somewheres” — attached to country, community and family.